 Currently I get 57 cents a pound for aluminum cans.
 I am not only reducing waste by switching from plastic bottles to cans, but also earning some money.
-I have made 5 dollars in less than a month as a single person.

 Where do you start?
 If you can do nothing else, aluminum beverage cans are a good place to start.
 Recycling aluminum reduces energy use by 90 to 95%.
 Energy saved from recycling one aluminum can will run a TV for 3 hours.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 Does anyone have suggestions for where to find scraps of aluminum sheets or pieces?
 Not Coke cans.

 carolb4 from Fairview, TN

 Start with someone in the HVAC line of work.
 The metal they use to make duct work isn't aluminum, but they often have access to all kinds of sheet metal from their suppliers.
 You may find someone with aluminum scraps.

 I am not sure if in this age of digital type setting if this is still the way that newspapers print, but when I was a child the local newspaper used to use metal sheets in the printing process and would sell the used ones VERY cheaply.
 Check with your local newspaper.